-This section describes the set of experiments that we performed to evaluate the performance of ENIR in comparison with isotonic regression-based calibration (IsoRegC) [40], and a recently introduced binary classifier calibration method called BBQ [28].
-We use IsoRegC because it is one of the most commonly used calibration models showing promising performance on real-world applications [24,40].
-Moreover, ENIR is an extension of IsoRegC, and we are interested in evaluating whether it performs better than IsoRegC.
-We also include BBQ as a state-of-the-art binary classifier calibration model, which is a Bayesian extension of the simple histogram binning model [28].
-We did not include Platt's method since it is a simple and restricted parametric model and there are prior works showing that IsoRegC and BBQ perform superior to Platt's method [24,28,40].
-We also did not include the ACP method since it requires not only probabilistic predictions, but also a statistical confidence interval (CI) around each of those predictions, which makes it tailored to specific classifiers, such as LR [20]; this is counter to our goal of developing post-processing methods that can be used with any existing classification models.
+This section describes the set of experiments that we performed to evaluate the performance of ENIR in comparison to Isotonic Regression based Calibration (IsoRegC) [27], and a recently introduced binary classifier calibration method called BBQ [20].
+We use IsoRegC because it is one of the most commonly used calibration models showing promising performance on real world applications [19], [27].
+Moreover ENIR is an extension of IsoRegC, and we are interested in evaluating whether it performs better than IsoRegC.
+We also include BBQ as a state-of-the-art binary classifier calibration model, which is a Bayesian extension of the simple histogram binning model [20].
+We did not include Platt's method since it is a simple and restricted parametric model and there are prior works showing that IsoRegC and BBQ perform superior to Platt's method [19], [27], [20].
+We also did not include the ACP method since it requires not only probabilistic predictions, but also a statistical confidence interval (CI) around each of those predictions, which makes it tailored to specific classifiers, such as LR [17]; this is counter to our goal of developing post-processing methods that can be used with any existing classification models.
 Finally, we did not include ABB in our experiments mainly because it is not computationally tractable for real datasets that have more than a couple of thousand instances.
-Moreover, even for small size datasets, we have observed that ABB performs similar to BBQ.
+Moreover, even for small size datasets, we have observed that ABB performs quite similarly to BBQ.